-The notice of the statutory public meeting dated October 19th was advertised in the Mississauga News newspaper on September 24, 2020 and approximately 1,210 notices were mailed out to inform local residents, landowners and related departments and agencies.
+The notice of the statutory public meeting dated October 19 was advertised in the Mississauga News newspaper on September 24, 2020 and approximately 1,210 notices were mailed out to inform local residents, landowners and related departments and agencies.
 The notice was published on the Clarkson Transit Station Area Study's webpage and was sent by email to nearly 165 project subscribers.

-2 Staff have received and responded to general inquires related to air quality in the area and redevelopment envisioned through Clarkson Transit Station Area Study.
+No members of the public registered to speak to this item at the Planning and Development Committee meeting on October 19.
+Staff have received and responded to general inquires related to air quality in the area and redevelopment envisioned through Clarkson Transit Station Area Study.
 The feedback received from residents is generally supportive of the completion of an air quality study.